Prince of Orange (1814 ship)

 Prince of Orange was launched in Sunderland in 1814.
 She originally sailed as a West Indiaman but then became an East Indiaman, sailing to India under a license from the British East India Company (EIC).
 She made two voyages transporting convicts to Australia, the first in 1820–1821 to New South Wales, and the second in 1822 to Van Diemen's Land.
 Between 1830 and 1840 she made nine voyages as a whaler to Davis Strait.
 She was lengthened and rebuilt in 1846.
-In December 1852 she grounded and it took some months to get her off.
+In December 1852 she grounded.
+It took some months to get her off.
 She then need major repairs.
 She also suffered damages in 1854.
 She foundered in 1858.

 Career

 Prince of Orange first appeared in online copies of Lloyd's Register (LR) in 1815.
 On 29 September she put into Plymouth in distress.